tramanhp/everNote/README.md

 1. Download the zip package and unpack the files into a directory
 2. Open `everNote_user.java` and paste your API Developer Token (you can retreive a Developer Token at https://www.evernote.com/api/DeveloperToken.action)
-3. Compile with `javac -cp evernote_api.jar:. everNote.java` and run with `java -cp evernote_api.jar:. everNote`
+3. Open terminal, `cd` to the directory with `everNote.java` and compile with `javac -cp evernote_api.jar:. everNote.java` and run with `java -cp evernote_api.jar:. everNote`